iSeeEthan/Lethal-Bots/README.md

 ## Bots and how they spawn

-These passionate workers spawn in after landing on a moon.
+These passionate workers spawn in after you start landing on a moon.
 The number of bots that spawn depend on how many player slots are available and the maximum number of bots set in the config<br/>
 <br/>**They return to the ship**
 <br/>If they lose the player they are following and it starts getting late out,